johnoseni1/Diamond-Programming-language/README.md

 diamond <diamondfilename>
 ```

-You could check out my `Schemacodes.diamond` in the root of this project
+You could check out my `Schemacodes.diamond` in folder DIR
 You can run it by running the following command in your terminal:
 ```shell
 python execute.py Schemacodes.diamond